Blown Away (album)

-Background and composition
+Background

+American songwriters Josh Kear (left) and Hillary Lindsey (right) co-wrote the album's title track and "Two Black Cadillacs", respectively.

-After Underwood's Play On Tour ended in December 2010, she started to work on her fourth studio album.
-Underwood took her time working on Blown Away.
-She stated that she "wanted to change things up", and she needed to step away from the "celebrity bubble" to "have real things to write about and real things to sing about."
-Sony Music Nashville chairman/CEO Gary Overton said that the singer "took nearly a year to compile and record the songs."
-Songwriters Chris Tompkins and Josh Kear wrote "Blown Away" and sent it to the singer.
-Underwood loved the song and recorded it, also naming her album Blown Away as it was the song that defined the album's darker direction.
+After her Play On Tour ended in December 2010, Underwood started to work on her then-upcoming fourth studio album.
+She spent a long time in finishing it, stating that she "wanted to change things up", and needed to step away from the "celebrity bubble" to "have real things to write about and real things to sing about".
+According to Gary Overton, a chairman and CEO of Sony Music Nashville, Underwood spent "nearly a year to compile and record the songs".
+The album's title track, "Blown Away", was written by American songwriters Chris Tompkins and Josh Kear, who also wrote Underwood's previous hit single, "Before He Cheats" (2005).
+When Underwood received demo version of the title track, she loved the song and began recording it.
 She then started writing material with several songwriters, including Hillary Lindsey and Kear.
-Together, the trio wrote "Two Black Cadillacs", which is about two women finding out that they both are involved in a relationship with the same man and set their differences aside to kill him.
-Underwood said that "it was so much fun to write and just be in that room" with Lindsey and Kear, as they "didn't really know what to expect or where we were headed or what we would end up with."
+Underwood said that writing "Two Black Cadillacs" with them was "so much fun", explaining that they entered the session without knowing what to expect or where it would lead.

-Underwood has stated that the album would contain material that is different from her previous efforts, since stating that Blown Away features songs with a "darker storyline."
-She has stated that she isn't trying to impress people with what [she] can do" and she doesn't "have to sing to the moon with every single song" with this project.
-The lead single, "Good Girl," is said to be the album's most upbeat track, with the other tracks creating a much darker record.
+Underwood noted that Blown Away would contain material that differs from her previous efforts, since stating that the album features songs with a "darker storyline".
+She further said she wasn't trying to impress people with what she could do, and she didn't "have to sing to the moon with every single song" with this project.
+The lead single, "Good Girl", is said to be the album's most upbeat track, with the other tracks that create a much darker record.
+Ashley Gorley explained that the song came together while he was working in Los Angeles with Chris DeStefano, when Underwood's management suggested the three collaborate.
+He said that although he had written with each of them separately before, bringing them together proved to be "a great combination".

-The album combines country, pop and rock genres.
-Ashley Gorley described writing the single, "Good Girl", saying, "I was out in Los Angeles working on projects with Chris [DeStefano.]
-Carrie happened to be out there, and Carrie’s management team had an idea for the three of us to all get together to write.
-I had written with Carrie and Chris several times separately, but never together.
-We all thought it would be a great combination and turns out we were right!”